welwood08/merlin/README.md

 ### Twilio Support
 Merlin can now use [Twilio](https://www.twilio.com) for SMS and voice calling.

-Sign up on their website and add the details to merlin.cfg.
+First, [install](https://www.twilio.com/docs/python/install) the twilio-python library.
+Then sign up on their website and add the details to merlin.cfg.
 You can send test messages/calls to your own phone for free with a trial account, but you will have to upgrade to send to others.
-SMS will be send using Twilio when the user's smsmode is set to Twilio.
+SMS will be sent using Twilio when the user's smsmode is set to Twilio.

 The !call command will initiate a call to a user and hang up after the number of seconds set in the timeout setting in the Twilio section of merlin.cfg.
 If the user answers and the warn setting is True, a message will be played identifying the bot and telling the user to stop wasting credit.